Midale: Where “Oil, Grain and Recreation Meet”

 The diversity of the agriculture and petroleum industries certainly help sustain the economy of Midale.

 Today, Midale people, for the most part are made up of the descendants of those first homesteaders.
 Many of the names of those who live in and around Midale have been recognizable for almost a hundred years and that certainly gives the town stability and confidence to continue the tradition of hard work and pride in the community.
 Midale remains a progressive community.
 Even though towns no longer have to be self-sufficient because of ease of travel and proximity to larger centers, this town has everything it needs.
-In addition to many fine businesses the town also has a K-12 school, a nursery school, the curling rink and new skating rink, a swimming pool, Senior Citizens Housing complex, a Seniors Drop-In Centre, an impressive museum and a modern health care facility.
-The community is also served by two Lutheran Churches, a Baptist Church and a Catholic Church.
+In addition to many fine businesses the town also has a K-12 school, a pre school, the curling rink and new skating rink, a swimming pool, Senior Citizens Housing complex, a Seniors Drop-In Centre, an impressive museum and a modern health care facility.
+The community is also served by a Lutheran Church and a Baptist Church.

 The people who homesteaded Midale gave our town its roots – the people who live here now give it its future and the future looks bright.